Overview & Career Outcomes

 Our curriculum is designed to be flexible.
 Between the residencies, students work on semester-long projects directly (1:1) with a faculty mentor.
 During this time of independent work and study, students collaborate with their faculty mentors to explore their genres in depth through reading, discussion, craft analysis, and the creation of new work.

-The program requires 60 credits—including work done during the residency and the remaining semester—for completion.
+This full-time program requires 60 credits—including work done during the residency and the remaining semester—for completion.

 Craft Classes & Electives